CDCgov/prime-reportstream/prime-router/docs/docs-deprecated/how-to-onboard-a-sender.md

 A sender will first utilize the validation tool
 - https://staging.reportstream.cdc.gov/file-handler/validate

-to validate against one of the three existing master schemas.
+to validate against one of the three existing main schemas.
 In order to validate against a custom schema in the validation tool, that organization will need to be given an Okta login and their organization and sender settings need to be updated in the staging and production databases.